 - Garnish: Brandied cherry

-Strain into a Martini glass.
+Strain into a cocktail glass.

-Garnish with a brandied cherry.
+Garnish with a brandied cherry on a skewer.